 Our purpose is to spread and share authentic information substantiated by the presenters’ experiences.
 The conversations will serve as oral histories that record the lives and works of people who have contributed to the evolution of the textile field by building on tradition with innovation and passing on knowledge to upcoming generations.

 The program will be interactive with Q&A after each presentation/conversation.
-Priority sign-up (one week before public) will be given to the World Shibori Network members.
+Priority sign-up (3 days before the public) will be given to the World Shibori Network members.
 We welcome participants to forward questions in advance using the online form.

 Four-part presentation on SHIBORI hosted by